-A cohort study by Lindenauer et al (373) reviewed records from more than 700 000 patients undergoing noncardiac surgery at 329 hospitals in the United States.
+More recently, Wiesbauer et al. (388) published a systematic review of randomized trials through 2005 of perioperative beta-blocker use in both cardiac and noncardiac surgery.
+The authors concluded that beta blockers reduced perioperative arrhythmias and myocardial ischemia, but they were unable to show an effect on mortality or perioperative MI.
+A cohort study by Lindenauer et al. (370) reviewed administrative records from more than 600 000 patients undergoing noncardiac surgery at 329 hospitals in the United States.
 Participant hospitals in this cohort study were members of a consortium database measuring quality of care and healthcare use.
 These authors evaluated all noncardiac surgical cases and compared those who received beta blockers within the first 2 days of hospitalization with those who did not.
-The authors used propensity score matching techniques in an attempt to reduce confounding.
-These authors found that for a Revised Cardiac Risk Index score(4) of 3 or more (based on the presence of history of ischemic heart disease, cerebrovascular disease, renal insufficiency, diabetes mellitus, or a patient undergoing high-risk surgery), patients who received beta blockers were significantly less likely to die while in the hospital.
-This was not true for those with a revised risk index of 2, 1, or 0.
+The authors used propensity-scorematching techniques in an attempt to reduce confounding and selection bias.
+These authors found that for a Revised

+Cardiac Risk Index score (4) of 3 or more (based on the presence of history of ischemic heart disease, cerebrovascular disease, renal insufficiency, diabetes mellitus, or a patient undergoing high-risk surgery), patients who received beta blockers were significantly less likely to die while in the hospital.
+This was not true for those with a Revised Cardiac Risk Index of 2, 1, or 0.
 Those with a risk index of 0 were more likely to die in the hospital if given a beta blocker on day 1 or day 2 of hospitalization.
 This study was retrospective and not randomized and is therefore subject to potential bias.
-This is particularly true in terms of reporting bias, because the documentation was based entirely on administrative data sets, using arbitrary definitions of "on" or "off" perioperative beta blockers that were based solely on hospital day of use.
-Nonetheless, there appears to be an association between improved outcomes and the use of beta blockers in clinically high-risk patients.
+This is particularly true in terms of reporting bias, because the documentation was based entirely on administrative data sets, with arbitrary definitions of "on" or "off" perioperative beta blockers that were based solely on hospital day of use.
+Nonetheless, there appears to be an association between improved outcomes and the use of beta blockers in clinically high-risk patients, whereas lower-risk patients had worse outcomes, which raises concerns regarding the routine use of beta blockers perioperatively in lower-risk patients.

-Finally, 1 observational cohort study examined the question of which beta blocker may be best for perioperative medical therapy.
-Redelmeier and colleagues (374) reviewed administrative data related to elective surgery in Ontario, Canada, and documented perioperative beta-blocker usage from April 1992 to April 2002 (10 years).
-They limited their analysis to patients over 65 years of age who were receiving either atenolol or metoprolol before and after surgery and identified 37 151 subjects.
-A total of 1038 either had a perioperative MI or died, and the rate of MI or death was significantly lower among those patients receiving atenolol than among those given metoprolol (2.5% versus 3.2%, P less than 0.001).
+One observational cohort study examined the question of which beta blocker may be best for perioperative medical therapy.
+Redelmeier et al. (389) retrospectively reviewed prescription records and administrative data related to elective surgery in Ontario, Canada, from April 1992 to April 2002.
+They limited their analysis to patients older than 65 years of age who were receiving prescriptions for either atenolol or short-acting metoprolol before and after surgery (although actual beta-blocker use perioperatively was not ascertained) and identified 37 151 subjects.
+A total of 1038 either had a perioperative MI or died, and the rate of MI or death was significantly lower among those patients receiving atenolol than among those given metoprolol (2.5% versus 3.2%; p<0.001).
 This difference persisted even after adjustment for demographic, clinical, and surgical factors.
 The inclusion of other long-acting beta blockers in the analysis yielded an identical risk reduction.
-These data suggest that long-acting beta blockade (when therapy is initiated before surgery), may be superior to short-acting beta blockade.
-These observations await clinical trial evaluation.
+Although limited by several methodological issues, these data suggest that long-acting beta blockade (when therapy is initiated before surgery) might be superior to short-acting beta blockade, but clinical trial evaluation is awaited to confirm this.